AustinMadert/real_estate_opportunity_lih/Project_Walkthrough.md

 <img src='images/silhouette.png'>

+Of note, the goal is to have the bands in the left graph pictured above to be as similar as possible.
+The color coding matches the clusters plotted in the graph on the right.
 Once I had the correct centroids located, I calculated the mean distance to centroid for each property and used this as a feature for the sake of the scoring model.
 Having addressed all three factors I began scoring and plotting the results.